YilinGao/breakout/DESIGN.md

  - For all item classes (`Ball`, `Brick`, `Powerup`) whose instances may be removed after construction, I use a boolean variable `toBeRemoved` as a member variable in the class as a mark for future removal.
 This mark is demanded because in the `ArrayList` class in Java items cannot be removed immediately.
 This processing method requires a second loop over items in the `ArrayList` when removing items, which degrades performance.

- - When checking for collisions between two items, both items are recognized as rectangulars.
-And there are multiple situations of rectangular relative positions.
+ - When checking for collisions between two items, both items are recognized as rectangles.
+And there are multiple situations of rectangle relative positions.
 In my program, I mainly uses `minX`, `maxX`, `minY`, `maY` to identify position relationships.

  	Moreover, for collisions happening between different items, the detecting criteria are with small but significant differences.
 For example, when the ball bounces on the paddle, I designed my code logic as following: